hpatches/hpatches-benchmark/README.md

 ### Participate in the challange
 To obtain the results files, once the test set is released, you generally proceed as follows:
 * Donwload and unpack the [binary distribution](https://dl.dropboxusercontent.com/u/555392/hbench-v0.1.tar.gz) of *HBench*.
-* If you do not own MATLAB R2016a, install [MCR R2016a](http://www.mathworks.com/products/compiler/mcr/) to `MCRPATH`.
-Otherwise `MCRPATH` should be your MATLAB path.
+If you do not have MATLAB R2016a, install [MCR R2016a](http://www.mathworks.com/products/compiler/mcr/) to some `MCRPATH`.
+Otherwise `MCRPATH` is your MATLAB path.
 See [Install MCR](#install-mcr) for more details.
 * Download the *HPatches* dataset.
 The dataset is organized in patch-images in `data/hpatches/SEQUENCE/IMNAME.png`.
-You can download the dataset by running `bin/run_hb.sh MCRPATH`
+You can download the dataset by running `bin/run_hb.sh MCRPATH`.
+The script `run_hb.sh` is only in the [binary distribution](https://dl.dropboxusercontent.com/u/555392/hbench-v0.1.tar.gz).
 * For each patch-image compute the descriptor DESCNAME and store it in a numeric [CSV file](#csv-descriptors) `data/descriptors/DESCNAME/SEQUENCE/IMNAME.csv` with one descriptor per line.
 * Compute the results for all the tasks with `./bin/run_hb.sh MCRPATH pack DESCNAME`.
 This also checks at first whether your descriptors are valid.
 More details about the interface [here](#command-line-interface).
 * Send the archive `./DESCNAME_results.zip` to the [Dropbox submission folder](https://www.dropbox.com/request/2MJm7vV15XJnl1RzuCzl).